 Risk managers should seek to provide the board with continuous visibility of risks in relation to business objectives and risk appetite.
 By assessing risks in financial terms, the language that executives understand, better risk decisions can be taken with confidence.

-To learn more about best practices for reporting quantified risk to the board, be sure to view our webinar Risk and the Board: Why Convincing the Board of your Cyber Risk Approach can be the Most Important Thing You Do.
+To learn more about best practices for reporting quantified risk to the board, be sure to view our webinar Risk and the Board: Communicating Cyber Risk in Critical Business Terms.